nilearn/nilearn/doc/data_analysis/decoding.rst

 procedure.
 The idea is to select the `k` voxels most correlated to the task.

-For this, we need to import the `feature_selection` module and define a simple F-score based feature selection (a.k.a.
+For this, we need to import the :mod:`sklearn.feature_selection` module and use :func:`sklearn.feature_selection.f_classif`, a simple F-score based feature selection (a.k.a.
 `Anova <http://en.wikipedia.org/wiki/Analysis_of_variance#The_F-test>`_),
-that we will put before the SVC in a `pipeline`:
+that we will put before the SVC in a `pipeline` (:class:`sklearn.pipeline.Pipeline`):

 .. literalinclude:: ../../plot_haxby_anova_svm.py
     :start-after: ### Dimension reduction #######################################################